ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.31.1 08/03/2022
+* BUG: TOC not working with the SEOWP theme #230
+* BUG: TOC rendering area’s height is always changing in sidebar #244
+* BUG: The colon is getting removed from anchor links #248
+* BUG: After 2.0.27 version updates making conflict with Avada theme #229
+* BUG: Need to fix Easy table of content in sidebar #232
+* BUG: TOC causes problems after updating my latest post #234
+* BUG: TOC showing issue with video implemented posts/pages. #236
+* BUG: When using TOC with Elementor then the animation content is not showing #237

+= 2.0.31 07/29/2022
+BUG: Elementor editor is not accessible after latest update. #235

 = 2.0.30 07/28/2022 =
 * NEW: Added Hook Before/After Widget Container #119